kuhnerdm/wow-addon-updater/README.md

 After configuring the utility and setting up your input file, updating your addons is as simple as double clicking the "WoWAddonUpdater.py" file.

 *Note: The more addons you have in your list, the longer it will take to update them...
 Duh.*

+## Build instructions for release

+Create a virtualenv using pipenv preferably.

+    pip install -d pyinstaller
+    pyinstaller WoWAddonUpdater.spec

+Zip up /dist/WoWAddonUpdater/ and upload to github as release.

 ## Contact info